Ax8457/WriteUPs/Xmas_RootMe_2024/GenerousSanta/README.md

 <p align="center"><img src="Screenshots/S9.png" alt="Desc" style="width: 50%"></p>

 <p align="justify">So I intercepted again the POST request sent to server while uploading PNG file; so I could analyze the Content-Type.
 I was looking for a permissive content-type which could had let me upload other file as javacript files for instance.
-Fortunately, the content-type was set to _Content-Type multipart/form-data_ that did mean that I was authorized to load js files.
+Fortunately, the content-type was set to 'Content-Type multipart/form-data' that did mean that I was authorized to load js files.
 The location of the uploaded file was also sent in the server response, which was very useful : </p>

 <p align="center"><img src="Screenshots/S5.png" alt="Desc"></p>